intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-PeopleCounter/README.md

 A window should pop up and when a person is detected, you'll see a green bounding box around the person.
 And the terminal displays the "People count" as a numerical value (for example, 2).

 ## How it works
 The people detector portion of the code uses Histograms of Oriented Gradients (HOG), a type of "feature descriptor", to achieve object detection.

+"Histogram" refers to a distribution (for example, a cluster of similar things, such as edges), "oriented" means directions and "gradients" refer to x, y derivatives (as in calculus, we’re looking for slopes here).
+Two types of gradients are used as features: edges (which include curves) and intensity.

 A feature descriptor (an algorithm) encodes information from an image or video into numerical values.
 Those values are then used to distinguish one feature from another (to make the task of classification easier).
 Curves and edges are the main idea for this type of problem (detection of objects such as people), and for HOG filter approaches in general.
 And a HOG filter is a linear classifier, which means that it’s very good at sorting things into “buckets” based on multi-dimensional features (such as curves and edges).
 The counting feature is implemented through a basic draw and detect function.

 HOG appears in the code as `HOGDescriptor hog; hog.setSVMDetector(HOGDescriptor::getDefaultPeopleDetector());`.